 At the end of the eighth season of The Waltons, there wasn’t supposed to be a ninth.
 It was at the last minute that CBS decided to bring the show back, which put producers in a pickle.
 Not only was the show coming back, but the budget per episode was getting slashed!

 To solve their problem, Ralph Waite’s contract was not renewed.
 He was the highest-earning cast member, making him the most expendable.
-It might not have been a fun move to make, but it proved to be the right one at the time.
+It might not have been a fun movie to make, but it proved to be the right one at the time.

 Ellen Corby Had A Stroke

 After suffering from a stroke, actress Ellen Corby was forced to leave The Waltons.
 Doctors told her she needed to take care of her health, and she was scared that her condition would decrease her acting skills.

 As it turned out, her acting abilities were better than ever, and Corby was able to return to the cast.
 Fans voiced their concerns for her health, but her co-stars stuck by her side, saying that returning to acting was the healthiest decision she could make.